Chongqing Rail Transit

-The Chongqing Rail Transit system processes a number of extremely-long metro-only bridges.
+The Chongqing Rail Transit system possesses a number of extremely-long metro-only bridges.
 The 1650 m long Egongyan Rail Transit Bridge carries the southern arc of the Loop line across the Yangtze River using a 600 m long suspension main span, making it the longest metro-only suspension bridge by main span in the world.
 The Nanjimen Bridge carries Line 10 trains across a 1225 m cable-stayed bridge with a main span of 480 m, making it the longest metro-only cable-stayed bridge by main span in the world.
 The Gaojia Huayuan Jialing River Rail Transit Bridge carries the western arc of the Loop line over the Jialing River using a long 594 m bridge with a main span of 340 m.
 Additionally, Chongqing Rail Transit system has numerous double-deck bridges carrying vehicle and metro traffic, such as the Chaotianmen Bridge, which is the world's longest arch bridge.

 Network

-Loop line
+Loop line (Line 0)

 The Loop line (coded as "Line 0") is a rapid transit loop line.
 The northeastern section was opened on 28 December 2018.
 The southern section with the Egongyan Rail Transit Bridge opened on 30 December 2019.
 Three major railway stations in Chongqing are also linked by this line: Chongqing North railway station, Shapingba railway station, and Chongqing West railway station.
 Loop Line's color is yellow.